 Where can the queen go in chess?

-A queen can go upto any number of squares along horizontally, vertically or diagonally.
+A queen can go up to any number of squares horizontally, vertically, or diagonally.
 However, the square through which the queen moves has to be unoccupied and no other chess rules shall be violated while making the move.

-So first thing is you have to make sure the square through which you can move your queen is unoccupied.
-Means the squares should be vacant and shouldn’t be occupied by any other pieces.
+So the first thing is you have to make sure the square through which you can move your queen is unoccupied.
+This means the squares should be vacant and shouldn’t be occupied by any other pieces.

-And the next thing is, while moving the queen you shouldn’t violate any standard chess rules.
-Otherwise, that move would be considered as an illegal move.
+And the next thing is while moving the queen you shouldn’t violate any standard chess rules.
+Otherwise, that move would be considered an illegal move.